Chapter 2. Setup and Build Instructions

 2.1.4.
 Optional: Create User’s and Developer’s Guide

 To build the Wireshark User’s Guide and the Wireshark Developer’s Guide, build the all_guides target, e.g. make all_guides or ninja all_guides.
-Detailed information to build these guides can be found in the file docbook/README.adoc in the Wireshark sources.
+Detailed information to build these guides can be found in the file doc/README.documentation.adoc in the Wireshark sources.

 2.1.5.
 Optional: Create an installable or source code package